IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :SearchHighlightFragmentSize
 ++++++++++++++++++++++++++++

-Set ``SearchHighlightFragmentSize`` to override the default value of 100 from https://wiki.apache.org/solr/HighlightingParameters#hl.fragsize .
+Set ``:SearchHighlightFragmentSize`` to override the default value of 100 from https://wiki.apache.org/solr/HighlightingParameters#hl.fragsize .
 In practice, a value of "320" seemed to fix the issue at https://github.com/IQSS/dataverse/issues/2191

 ``curl -X PUT -d 320 http://localhost:8080/api/admin/settings/:SearchHighlightFragmentSize``